DennisFaucher/networkflowlucid/README.md

 * 8086: InfluxDB (Grafana)
 * 8181: Tautulli Plex Stats

-If you are ever unsure what process has a numbered port open, just run the "lsof -i" command on your Linux host:
+If you are ever unsure what process has a numbered port open, just run the "lsof -i" command on your host:

 ````bash
 sudo lsof -i | grep 8086